jop-devel/jop/vhdl/rttm/readme-rttm.txt

 *** COMPATIBILITY

 RTTM currently supports the DE2 and the dspio board (Quartus projects de2-70rttm and cycrttm).
+Support for the dspio board is very limited, since only 2 cores+RTTM modules fit on the EP1C12.

 *** HOW TO USE RTTM